-Small communities dot the countryside of Slothjemia, and are both more numerous that in other lands, and more diversely populated.
-This is due to the fact that in other nations, small towns have to worry about the threat of monsters and goblinoids.
+Small communities dot the countryside of Slothjemia, and are both more numerous than in other lands, and more diversely populated.
+This is due to the fact that in other nations small towns have to worry about the threat of monsters and goblinoids.
 In Slothjemia, those elements are the population itself.
-This allows the nobility to increase their tax base, and utilize more of their resources towards agriculture or industry.
-When a viable threat is identified, the constabulary, and if need be, adventurous individuals, are relentless in bringing it to heel.
+This allows the nobility to increase their tax base and utilize more of their resources towards agriculture or industry.
+When a viable threat is identified, the constabulary, and if need be adventurous individuals, are relentless in bringing it to heel.

 Grundoon was at the very front of his soldiers when they arrived in Garvin’s Gap.
 The storm clouds were darker here, and everyone could smell the burned magick in the air.
 The rain was not coming down hard, but it was steady, and showed every sign of getting worse.
 The sun had already set, and to the eyes of humans there was not much to be seen.
 The infravision of the goblinoids and demihumans, though, revealed somewhat more.
 The ruined buildings, scattered Slothjemian soldiers behind hastily thrown together barricades, and from where the gap in the mountains widened into the once active farmlands, they could see what looked like a massive dwarven war machine sitting at an awkward angle, with smoke billowing out of a gaping hole in its’ side to the east alongside the southern edge of the valley.
 All around the gap the mountains rose steeply from the valley, and in most places, there was no slope, but the hill had been cut into by the farmers to increase the size of their workable land.
 The handful of trees in the gap were now little more than smoldering stumps, cut down by artillery and spellcraft.
 Craters dotted the visible terrain and were filling up with rain water.